Bob620/bakadux/README.md

 Now, if we want to use the actions or stores in react, we can do it several ways. creating a new Store returns a store object that can be accessed directory to get the current state.
 The CreateActions function returns an object of the actions we made linked to the actionType we gave them.

+Optionally, to set the element id that react will render over (default id is `App`), you can pass a string into the `dispatcher.render` function.

 ```javascript
 // index.jsx
 import React, { Component } from 'react';